bbauska/TUMx-DWAPNx/README.md

 stores are maybe thought for smaller applications, but nonetheless you always need a database.
 MongoDB as well as Redis are non-relational databases and if you want to know more about these, I invite you to look at the web.
-There\'s plenty of guides.
+There&apos;s plenty of guides.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~ 147 node.js as back-end - view engines (90) ~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">